kinaly/dlr-email-templates/README.md

 `{% set emails = ["new-user", "refresh-registration-link", "successful-registration", "password-reset", "password-reset-confirmation", "password-expiry-reminder", "password-expired", "magic-link", "one-time-code"] %}`

+## Email clients compatibility and known issues

+These templates have been tested in:
+* Outlook webmail in Firefox 103.0.2 - macOS 12.4
+* Outlook webmail in Edge 103.0.1264.62 - Windows 10
+* Outlook app - Windows 10
+* Apple Mail - iOS 15.5
+* Gmail webmail in Firefox 103.0.3 - macOS 12.4
+* Gmail app - iOS 15.5 (Works well in Light Mode but not in Dark Mode)

+The Gmail app in iOS (and possibly Android) will automatically change the colours in Dark Mode for you.
+These colours cannot be customised and make the text placed over the banner unreadable.
+If images are not downloaded, the logo will only be barely visible as it is white over a light background.

 ## Possible Improvements

 * Each "component" of the email in the reference could be set as a Nunjucks macro to avoid copy-pasting.